apple patient

 The Mac Pro, introduced in 2013, is still manufactured in Texas today and carries the label “Assembled in the USA” – with the new Mac Pro 2019 generation, that is changing.
 Assembly is being relocated to China and that is becoming a problem.

-So far, Apple has been spared from the trade war between China and the USA - but that is about to change.
+So far, Apple has been spared from the trade war between China and the US – but that's about to change.
 The reason is the new Mac Pro.
-At the end of June, Apple announced that the final assembly of the new Mac Pro will no longer take place in the USA but in China and that will now cost extra.
-President Donald Trump announced on Twitter today that the government has rejected Apple's request for an exemption from punitive tariffs - Cupertino will therefore have to pay extra for the high-performance computer.
-"Build it in the USA - no tariffs!" - said Trump.
+Apple announced at the end of June that final assembly of the new Mac Pro will no longer take place in the US, but in China, and this will now cost extra.
+President Donald Trump announced on Twitter today that the government has rejected Apple's request for an exemption from punitive tariffs – meaning Cupertino will have to pay extra for the high-performance computer.
+"Build it in the US – no tariffs!"
+Trump said.

 “Final assembly is only one part of the manufacturing process”